-I take Prehistory to mean the study of the human species @, that is of people like us, over time, from the point of view of population growth, geographical spread, conflict, and development of settlement and civilisation.
-Much of the evidence, even for recent times comes from the methods of Archaeology.
-The length of time covered by prehistory of course depends on where you choose to start.
-I conclude at the invention of writing, which marks the start of what I call Palaeohistory, 6000 years ago.
-If we take the earliest Humans as existing 6 million years ago then Prehistory covers a period of 12,000 Ages of 500 years, less the six ages of palaeohistory and the six ages of recorded history.
+We take Prehistory to mean the study of the Human Species, that is of people like us, over time, from the general point of view of population growth, geographical spread, conflict, and development of settlement and civilisation.
+Much of the evidence for this, even for recent times comes, from the methods of Archaeology.
+The length of time covered by 'prehistory' of course depends on where you choose to start.
+If we take the earliest Primates as existing 6 million years ago then the whole of their existence covers a period of 15,000 Ages of 400 years.
+If we take Modern Humans as dating from 150,000 years ago, this is a period of 375 Ages, in contrast to the mere 6000 years, making 15 Ages, from the invention of writing to the start of the present Age. @

 Sections on this page: Evolution of the Human Species The Migration and Settlement of Modern Humans From Settlement to Civilisation